-Clearly identify the physical, economic, social, financial, institutional, and/or other problem(s) requiring a solution.
+Clearly identify the physical, economic, social, financial, institutional, and/or other problem(s)

+requiring a solution.
 The need for assistance, including the nature and scope of the problem, must be demonstrated.
 Supporting documentation, such as letters of support and testimonials from concerned parties, may be included in the Appendix.
 Any relevant data based on planning studies or needs assessments should be included or referred to in the endnotes or footnotes.
 Incorporate demographic data and participant/beneficiary information, as available.

-The applicant must describe the ages and types of populations (to include demographic information and population subgroup characteristics, including the special populations described in 45 CFR § 1351.23(a)) that the SOP project is targeting for the program activities described under Section I. Program Description, Project Goal and Vision.
-Applicants will discuss the proposed number of youth to be served through the SOP project as described in Section I. Program Description, Project Requirements.
+The applicant must describe the ages and types of populations (to include demographic information and population subgroup characteristics), as described in 45 CFR § 1351.23(a)) which the BCP project is targeting for the program activities described under Section I. Program Description, Project Goal and Vision.
+Applicants must address what plans are in place for youth that are not part of the target population (i.e., referral partnerships where youth can be served).

-The applicant will detail the benefit of the SOP project, in terms of where youth would be served without the project's outreach and provision of shelter and services.
-The description must include a discussion of associated consequences if the project were not to be funded (e.g., human trafficking, sexual exploitation, long-term homelessness, involvement with the criminal/juvenile justice systems).
+The applicant will detail the benefit of the BCP project, in terms of where youth would be served without the BCP outreach and access to shelter and services.
+The description must include a discussion of the associated consequences if the project is not funded (e.g., human trafficking, sexual exploitation, long-term homelessness, involvement with the criminal/juvenile justice systems).